- gainly (adj.)

 - gainsay (v.)

-- "contradict," c.1300, literally "say against," from Old English gegn- "against" (see again) + say.
-"Solitary survival of a once common prefix" [Weekley], which was used to form such now-obsolete compounds as gain-taking "taking back again," gainclap "a counterstroke," gainbuy "redeem," and gainstand "to oppose."
+- "contradict, deny, dispute," c.
+1300, literally "say against," from gain- (Old English gegn- "against;" see again) + say (v.).
+In Middle English it translates Latin contradicere.
+"Solitary survival of a once common prefix" [Weekley].
+It also figured in such now-obsolete compounds as gain-taking "taking back again," gainclap "a counterstroke," gainbuy "redeem," Gaincoming "Second Advent," and gainstand "to oppose."
 Related: Gainsaid; gainsaying.

 - gait (n.)

-- c.1300, gate "a going or walking, departure, journey," earlier "way, road, path" (c.1200), from a Scandinavian source (cf. Old Norse gata "way, road, path"), cognate with Old High German gazza "street, German Gasse, Gothic gatwo.
-Meaning "manner of walking" is from mid-15c.
+- c.
+1300, gate "a going or walking, departure, journey," earlier "way, road, path" (c.
+1200), from a Scandinavian source (compare Old Norse gata "way, road, path"), from Proto-Germanic *gatwon "a going" (source also of Old High German gazza "street," German Gasse "a way, road," Gothic gatwo), perhaps from PIE *ghe- "to release, let go."
+Meaning "manner of walking, carriage of the body while walking" is from mid-15c.
 Modern spelling developed before 1750, originally in Scottish.
 Related: Gaited.

 - gaiter (n.)

-- "leather cover for the ankle," 1775, perhaps from French guêtre "belonging to peasant attire," from Middle French *guestre, probably from Frankish *wrist "instep," from Proto-Germanic *wirstiz (cf. German Rist "instep;" see wrist).
-Related: Gaiters.
+- "leather cover for the ankle," 1775, from French guêtre "belonging to peasant attire," of unknown origin; perhaps from Middle French *guestre, from Frankish *wrist "instep," from Proto-Germanic *wirstiz (source also of German Rist "instep;" see wrist (n.)).
+Related: Gaiters; gaitered (1760).

 - gal (n.)

-- slang pronunciation of girl, 1795, execrated as a Cockney vulgarism.
+- slang pronunciation of girl, 1795, originally noted as a vulgarism (in Benjamin Dearborn's "Columbian Grammar").
+Compare gell, 19c. literary form of the Northern England dialectal variant of girl, also g'hal, the girlfriend of a b'hoy (1849).
 Gal Friday is 1940, in reference to "Robinson Crusoe."

 - gala (n.)

-- 1620s, "festive dress or attire," from French en gala, perhaps from Old French gale "merriment," from galer "rejoice, make merry" (see gallant).
+- 1620s, "festive dress or attire" (obsolete), from French en gala, perhaps from Old French gale "merriment," from galer "rejoice, make merry" (see gallant).
 Klein suggests the French word is from Italian gala (as in phrase vestito di gala "robe of state"), perhaps from Arabic khil'a "fine garment given as a presentation."
 Sense of "festive occasion" (characterized by display of finery) first recorded 1777.
+Quasi-adjectival use in gala day "day of festivities," etc.

 - galactic (adj.)

-- islands named for the tortoises (Spanish galapagos) who live there; discovered by Europeans in 1535.
+- islands were named for the tortoises (Spanish galapagos) who live there; discovered by Europeans in 1535.
+Related: Galapagian.

-- from Galatia, region in Asia Minor, from Greek Galatia, based on Gaul (see Gaul), in reference to the Gaulish people who conquered the region and settled there 3c.
+- Biblical epistle, from Galatia, name of an ancient inland region in Asia Minor, from Greek Galatia, based on Gaul, in reference to the Gaulish people who conquered the region and settled there 3c.
 B.C.E.
+In Latin Gallograeci, hence Middle English Gallocrecs "the Gallatians."

 - galavant (v.)